 At the age of 12, I was enrolled in a sports club, from which my love for sports blossomed.

 In the club, I met a lot of new and interesting people, all of whom taught me valuable life lessons.
 From the underprivileged girl with a single mom, for example, I learned to be grateful and to find support from the people around me.
-And from my coaches and teammates, I learned to believe in myself and accept criticism.
+And from my coaches and .teammates, I learned to believe in myself and accept criticism.
 However, I believe the biggest lesson I took home from that sports club came from the tiniest source (quite literally).

 From Michael, the 3-year-old boy who loved wandering about the children’s playground, I learned to enjoy life and embrace simplicity.